Dispersion relations alone cannot guarantee causality

-\textit{Application 2: Necessity of non-hydrodynamic modes -} An immediate corollary of our analysis is that the retarded Green's function of any theory for diffusion having only one dispersion relation, $\omega(k) = -iDk^2+\mathcal{O}(k^3)$, always exits the lightcone.
+An immediate corollary of our analysis is that the retarded Green's function of any theory for diffusion having only one dispersion relation, $\omega(k) = -iDk^2+\mathcal{O}(k^3)$, always exits the lightcone.
 Thus, to build a subluminal Green's function, we need at least two dispersion relations (see \cite{Morse1953} \S 7.4).
 This explains why an additional (usually gapped) mode is needed for causality \cite{HellerBounds2022}.